Where to go and what to do for families

 Start the day with a staple.
-Ice cream for everyone while you pore over the latest brochures and pamphlets from the Visitor Information Centre.
+Ice cream for everyone while you pore over the latest brochures and pamphlets from the Visitor Information Centre, located in the historic arts centre.
 Then it is off on the vintage tram circuit for a city highlights tour.
-Holiday inspiration for families includes favourites such as wildlife, exciting drama from the Antarctic Centre to a sweeping gondola up the side of the Port Hills.
+Holiday ideas include favourites such as wildlife, the exciting drama of the Antarctic Centre to a sweeping gondola up the side of the Port Hills.
 Remember to check the travel guide for further ideas about where to go and what to see in Christchurch.

 VISITOR INFORMATION CENTRE

 Visitor Information Centre and an ice cream to get the holiday vibe going…